exercism/v3/languages/elixir/exercises/concept/lists/.docs/introduction.md

 Lists are built-in to the Elixir language.
 They are considered a basic type, denoted by square brackets.
-Lists may be empty or hold any number of items.
-A list's contents are not required to have the same type:
+Lists may be empty or hold any number of items of any type.
+For example:

 ```elixir
 empty_list = []